-Consistent with the CERCLA NRDAR regulations, e.g., 43 CFR §11.93, in this section of the Draft RP/EA, the Trustees document their evaluation of the restoration alternatives to compensate the public for natural resource injuries caused by the release of hazardous substances and discharges of oil from the Vigor Harbor Island facility.
+Consistent with the CERCLA NRDAR regulations, e.g., 43 CFR §11.93, in this section of the Final RP/EA, the Trustees document their evaluation of the restoration alternatives to compensate the public for natural resource injuries caused by the release of hazardous substances and discharges of oil from the Vigor Harbor Island facility.
 The Trustees also evaluate the environmental impacts of the No Action Alternative, Alternative B (the Preferred Alternative), Alternative C, and Alternative D to determine whether the implementation of these alternatives will significantly affect the human environment.
 To evaluate the alternatives' potential impacts to the human environment, the Trustees focus on the physical, biological, socio-economic, and cultural environments.
-At the conclusion of their evaluation for each alternative, the Trustees will determine whether the alternative is a preferred alternative and if, after the public comment period closes and a Final RP/EA is published, the alternative should be implemented if a Finding of No Significant Impact is reached.
+Following the conclusion of their evaluation for each alternative and the public comment period, the Trustees determined that Alternative B, Accept Vigor Shipyards Habitat Projects, is the Preferred Alternative.
+Alternative B, Accept Vigor Shipyards Habitat Projects, will be implemented if a Finding of No Significant Impact is reached.

-The United States Department of the Interior is acting as the lead federal agency for NEPA compliance for this Draft RP/EA and NOAA is a cooperating agency.
-NOAA may adopt the Final EA in accordance with 40 CFR § 1506.3 and its agency-specific NEPA procedures.
+The United States Department of the Interior is acting as the lead federal agency for NEPA compliance for this Final RP/EA and NOAA is a cooperating agency.
+NOAA has made the determination that it is appropriate to adopt the Final EA in accordance with 40 CFR §1506.3 and its agency-specific NEPA procedures.

-The following definitions will be used to describe the environmental consequences evaluated in this Draft RP/EA:
+The following definitions will be used to describe the environmental consequences evaluated in this Final RP/EA:

 - Short-term or long-term impacts: These characteristics are determined on a case-by-case basis and do not refer to any rigid time period.
 Short-term impacts are those impacts that would occur only with respect to a specific activity or a finite period.
 Long-term impacts are those that would more likely persist or be chronic. - Direct or indirect impacts: A direct impact is caused by a proposed action and occurs contemporaneously at or near the location of the action.
 An indirect impact is caused by a proposed action and might occur at a later time or be farther removed in distance but still be a reasonably foreseeable outcome of the action. - Negligible, minor, moderate or major impacts: These relative terms are used to characterize the magnitude of an impact.
 Negligible impacts are generally not quantifiable and do not have perceptible impacts on the environment.
 Minor impacts are generally those that might be perceptible but, in their context, are not amenable to measurement because of their relatively inconsequential effect.
 Moderate impacts are those that are more perceptible and, typically, more amenable to quantification.
 Major impacts are those that, in their context and due to their intensity (severity), have the potential to meet thresholds for the significance set forth in Council on Environmental Quality NEPA regulations (40 CFR §1508.27) and thus warrant heightened attention and examination for potential means for mitigation to fulfill NEPA requirements. - Adverse or beneficial impacts: An adverse impact is one having adverse, unfavorable, or undesirable outcomes on the man-made or natural environment.
 A beneficial impact is one having positive outcomes on the man-made or natural environment.
-A single act might result in adverse impacts on one environmental resource and beneficial impacts on another resource.
+A single act

-• Cumulative impacts: Cumulative impacts are defined as "the impacts on the environment which result from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or nonfederal) or person undertakes such other actions" (40 CFR §1508.7).
+- might result in adverse impacts on one environmental resource and beneficial impacts on another resource. - Cumulative impacts: Cumulative impacts are defined as "the impacts on the environment which result from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or nonfederal) or person undertakes such other actions" (40 CFR §1508.7).
 Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time within a geographic area.